k3s-io/docs/docs/cli/token.md

 #### `k3s token rotate`

 Rotate original server token with a new bootstrap token.
-After running this command, you must restart all servers with the new token.
+After running this command, all servers and any agents that originally joined with the old token must be restarted with the new token.

+If you do not specify a new token, one will be generated for you.

  Flag | Description
  ---- | ----